gbgolding/crema/README.md

 The other files may be less useful to you, depending on what you're looking at.

-`all_model_predictions.csv`: how each base model predicted the transcript (1 == lncRNA) `all_model_scores.csv`: the lncRNA prediction scores of each transcript for each base model `ensemble_logreg_pred.csv`: the raw output of the final logistic regression stacking classifier.
+`all_model_predictions.csv`: how each base model predicted the transcript (1 == lncRNA).
+`all_model_scores.csv`: the lncRNA prediction scores of each transcript for each base model.
+`ensemble_logreg_pred.csv`: the raw output of the final logistic regression stacking classifier.